sourcehut-mirrors/chawan/doc/config.md

 <tr>
 <td>third-party-cookie</td>
 <td>array of regexes</td>
 <td>Domains for which third-party cookies are allowed on this domain.
-Note:
-this only works for buffers which share the same cookie jar.<br>
+Only works for buffers which share the same cookie jar.<br>
-Note: regexes are handled according to the [match mode](#match-mode) regex handling rules.</td>
+Regexes are handled according to [match mode](#match-mode) rules.<br>
+Note: in the past, this was required for first-party cookies from subdomains, but this is no longer the case. `third-party-cookie` declarations on subdomains have no effect.</td>
 </tr>

 <tr>